 If you are interested, there are a number of ways you can build:

-Purchase only the precut and drilled plywood parts, the lead ballast weight, and the instruction manual (the really hard to get and time consuming parts) for $230.
-If you request it, we will also send you, free of charge, a supplementary list that tells what else you will need and where to get it
+Purchase only the precut and drilled plywood parts, and the instruction manual (the really hard to get and time consuming parts) for $199.
+Free of charge, a supplementary list that tells what else you will need and where to get it, can be downloaded here

 Note that the instruction manual details the installation of a simple radio set-up (the Hitec Ranger 2N and HS785HB sail winch servo).
 Alternative radio gear may also be used.